emacsorphanage/quickrun/README.md

 ### `quickrun-autorun-mode`

-Minor mode which executes `quickrun` after saving buffer.
+Minor mode which automatically executes `quickrun` after saving the buffer.
+If you set `quickrun-autorun-idle-delay` to a number, `quickrun` will also run automatically after the buffer has been idle for that many seconds, even without saving.

 #### `helm-quickrun`